alexandr-tichonov/SOC-Automation-Project/README.md

   <p><em>Figure 32: A screenshot showing the index pattern definition. </em></p>
 </div>

 Mimikatz is a well-known post-exploitation tool commonly used by attackers to extract credentials from Windows systems.
-Due to its prevelance in real-world intrusions, the goal of this project was to detect the execution of Mimikatz immidiatley upon launch, even when the Binary was renamed to evede simple signature based detections.
+Due to its prevalence in real-world intrusions, the goal of this project was to detect the execution of Mimikatz immediately upon launch, even when the Binary was renamed to evade simple signature-based detections.

-To validate the detection capablities of the newly configured Wazuh SIEM Mimikatz was first executed under its original filename ```mimikatz.exe```.
+To validate the detection capabilities of the newly configured Wazuh SIEM, Mimikatz was first executed under its original filename ```mimikatz.exe```.

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="625" height="220" alt="35" src="https://github.com/user-attachments/assets/0dc7d29a-53dc-4974-83c2-101dbfdc6421" />